 Our faculty members conduct research to enhance teaching, to contribute to the betterment of society, and to discover new knowledge.
 Faculty and staff also stimulate critical and creative thinking and provide ethical perspectives for dealing with an increasingly complex world.

-St. Ignatius of Loyola taught that all created beings owe their existence to a loving God who is revealed in the world and in human beings.
-In turn, a commitment to “finding God in all things” invites us to encounter and experience God’s active love in others, in the world around us, and in everyday encounters and circumstances (not just the explicitly religious), trusting that each act of “finding” has the potential to deepen our knowledge of, relationship with and responsiveness to God.
+St. Ignatius of Loyola taught that everything that exists comes from a loving God who can be discovered in the world and in each person.
+Living with a commitment to “finding God in all things” means noticing and experiencing God’s active love in other people, in the world around us and in everyday moments (not only in explicitly religious settings).
+Each time we find God in this way, we have the chance to deepen our knowledge of, relationship with and responsiveness to God.

-Our Jesuit tradition summons us to forgo narrow self-interest and to instead live as people who are “for and with others,” people committed to fostering authentic relationship with individuals and communities who are poor and marginalized.
-Through such relationship, we deepen our understanding of kinship and foster a sense of solidarity that summons us spend our God-given gifts, time and selves laboring for a reality that ever more fully coheres with God’s vision for humanity and the earth we share.
+Our Jesuit tradition calls us to look beyond ourselves and live as people who are “for and with others,” building genuine relationships with individuals and communities who are poor or marginalized.
+These connections help us understand our shared humanity and develop a sense of solidarity that inspires us to use our talents, time and energy to work toward a world that better reflects God’s vision for all people and the earth we share.